The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 Select a product:

-Author: Liam Freeman, Infrastructure Director, Klipboard Managed Services (formerly Excenta) https://www.klipboard.com/services/klipboard-managed-services
+Author: Liam Freeman, Infrastructure Director, Klipboard Managed Services (formerly Excenta).

-Whether you’re moving from on-premises to the cloud, or from one platform to another, there are a few fundamentals that always matter: performance, security, resilience and management.
+Whether you’re moving from on-premise to the cloud, or from one platform to another, there are a few fundamentals that always matter: performance, security, resilience and management.

 Key Takeaway: Can I get my database(s) fully into memory?